 - Dartmouth College: Aine Donovan, Director of the Ethics Institute and Research Associate Professor

-- Duke University: Noah Pickus, Director, Kenan Institute for Ethics; Amber Diaz Pearson, Research Scholar, Kenan Institute for Ethics
+- Duke University: Noah Pickus, Dean of curriculum and faculty development at Duke Kunshan University; Amber Diaz Pearson, Research Scholar, Kenan Institute for Ethics

 - University of Notre Dame: Jay Brandenberger, Director of Research and Assessment at the Center for Social Concerns and Concurrent Associate Professor of Psychology; Cathryn Fabian, Postdoctoral Research Associate